julietgolf/vispipe/src/docs/source/guides/quickstart.rst

 settings.json
 *************

-Next, settings.json must be eddited.
-This file holds default values for wach datatype.
+Next, settings.json must be edited.
+This file holds default values for each datatype.
 This file is located in the Python package under ``vispipe/settings.json``.
 In settings.json, add the desired datatypes to the ``"universal"`` dictionary.
 Each datatype will be a key value pair where the key is the datatype name and the value is a dictionary with default settings.
 These will generally include, the reader function, the